Lightnin' Hopkins

+Background

 The musicologist Robert "Mack" McCormick opined that Hopkins is "the embodiment of the jazz-and-poetry spirit, representing its ancient form in the single creator whose words and music are one act".
 He influenced Townes Van Zandt, Hank Williams, Jr., and a generation of blues musicians such as Stevie Ray Vaughan, whose Grammy-nominated song "Rude Mood" was directly inspired by the Texan's song "Hopkins' Sky Hop".
 In his own lifetime, Hopkins was one of the initial inductees in 1980 to the Blues Hall of Fame.

-Life

 Hopkins was born in Centerville, Texas.
 As a child, he was immersed in the sounds of the blues.
 He developed a deep appreciation for the music at the age of eight, when he met Blind Lemon Jefferson at a church picnic in Buffalo, Texas.
 He went on to learn from his distant older cousin, the country blues singer Alger "Texas" Alexander; Hopkins had another cousin, the Texas electric blues guitarist Frankie Lee Sims, with whom he later recorded.
 Hopkins began accompanying Jefferson on guitar at informal church gatherings.
 Jefferson reputedly never let anyone play with him except Hopkins, and Hopkins learned much from Jefferson at these gatherings.

 In the mid-1930s, Hopkins was sent to Houston County Prison Farm, but why he was imprisoned is unknown.

+During his time, he worked with, and backed singer / tap dancer / drummer L.C.
+Williams.

+Career

 In the late 1930s, he moved to Houston with Alexander in an unsuccessful attempt to break into the music scene there.
 By the early 1940s, he was back in Centerville, working as a farm hand.

 Hopkins took a second shot at Houston in 1946.
 While singing on Dowling Street in Houston's Third Ward, which would become his home base, he was discovered by Lola Anne Cullum of Aladdin Records, based in Los Angeles.
 She convinced Hopkins to travel to Los Angeles, where he accompanied the pianist Wilson Smith.
 The duo recorded twelve tracks in their first sessions in 1946.
 An Aladdin executive decided the pair needed more dynamism in their names and dubbed Hopkins "Lightnin'" and Wilson "Thunder".